raresraulea/Native-Authentication-Token-Generator/README.md

 - Set your origin
 - Enter your wallet address
-- Define the expected Time To Live (TTL) for the Native Auth Access tokens (defaults to 7 days).
+- Define the expected Time To Live (TTL) for the Native Auth Access tokens (defaults to 24h).

 ```
 export const origin = 'https://localhost:3000';